 DIY Christmas Bead Garland

-I’m seeing tons of Christmas decorations out there and one of them that really caught my eye are these wood bead tree garlands.
+I see tons of Christmas decorations out there, and one that caught my eye is these wood bead tree garlands.
+Since I always have wood beads, I thought, why not make one myself?

 This is one of those projects where you can make it yourself for just slightly less than the store brands.
-Some of you might just want to purchase if you don’t want to bother with the DIY.

-But, ya know, it’s fun and I’ll save the ten bucks!
+Some of you might want to purchase if you don’t want to bother with the DIY.
+But it’s fun, and it’ll save ten bucks!
 Especially this time of year.

-This is also a fun activity to involve the kids.
+This is also a fun Christmas craft activity to involve the kids.
 They can help string the beads (just be careful with the needle).
-It’s great for that hand-eye coordination.
+It’s excellent for that hand-eye coordination.

 So let’s get started!